Daniel-McCarthy/SPPS/README.md

 - 7Zip
 - Optional: venv

-To install the required python modules, run at the root directory:
+To install the required python modules and other dependencies, run at the root directory:

-`python3 -m pip install -r requirements.txt`
-Or with Make:
 `make install`

+And for development only dependencies, run:
+`python3 -m pip install -r requirements-dev.txt` or `make install-dev`

 To clone the Mwccgap submodule (if not cloned in with the git repo):